Binnyboy1/PWA-Text-Editor/README.md

 ## Installation

 1. Git clone repo into VSCode
-2. Right click `Develop` folder within the `PAW-Text-Editor` folder and select `Open in Integrated Terminal`
+2. Right click the `PAW-Text-Editor` folder and select `Open in Integrated Terminal`
 3. Then you can run `npm run install` to complete the installation

 ```